stardot/beebem-windows/README.txt

 There are some demo tunes in scsi0.dat which you can listen to with the PLAY program.

-There is also the sasi0.dat file which is a Torch Z80 hard disc image (see README_Z80.TXT).

 Using Tape Images
 -----------------